vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 1. Is it possible for a single entity to rug its users?

-Yes, the team controls access to lvUSD through period leverage rounds, as well as all system functions.
+Yes, the team controls access to lvUSD through periodic leverage rounds and control many critical system functions.
 There are critical roles controlled by a team-controlled 2-of-3 multisig with no timelock (e.g. upgrade contracts) and by team-controlled EOA accounts without timelock (e.g. Guardian role can globally pause the system, Governor role can change system parameters).

 2. If the team vanishes, can the project continue?